hyesunghwang/extract-census/README.md

 6) select "Zip Code Tabulation Area (Five-Digit)"
 7) select "Within Other Geographies" below it "Zip Code Tabulation Area (Five-Digit)"
 8) select "All ZCTAs in United States"
-9) Then click "download" and select 2018
+9) Then click "download" and select 2019 (or the latest year you want)

-The file name of the dataset should be like this (except with an updated download date) : ACSDP5Y2018.DP05_data_with_overlays_2020-07-21T075534.csv
+The file name of the dataset should be like this (except with an updated download date) : ACSDP5Y2019.DP05_data_with_overlays_2021-05-12T022242.csv

 Below is a screenshot of how to access and download the correct dataset file for 2018 dataset: